oracle-livelabs/adb/adb-gcp/connect-to-swingbech-app/connect-to-swingbech-app.md

     ![Swingbench wizard](./images/swingbench-load-run.png " ")

-- You should now see the Transaction happening in your Autonomous database.
+- You should now see the Transaction happening in your Autonomous Database.

 - We are going to monitor the Autonomous Database using Google Cloud Monitoring in the next lab.